 Half of all lifetime cases of mental illness begin by age 14.
 1 in 5 youth aged 13 – 18 years old live with a mental health condition.
 Adolescence is also the time when many people begin experimenting with substances.
 It’s important to support youth and families so that they can recognize and treat behavioral health conditions.

-If you are a young person or a family member looking for help now, call the Crisis, Information and Referral Line at 410-433-5175.
+If you are a young person or a family member looking for immediate emotional support, call 988.
+Our specialists provide confidential care 24/7.

 Behavioral Health Services in School